 mainnet, any valid bugs in our

 Cosmos-SDK submitted to this program will paid

 If we receive duplicate bug reports, we will award a bounty, if applicable, to the first person who reported the issue.
 Once resolved, valid issues reported to this program will be disclosed responsibly once they have been remediated.

 Tendermint is a fault-tolerant database engine that replicates transaction logs and application data consistently across many computers.
 Unlike other fault-tolerant database engines, Tendermint works even if some of the participating computers are malicious.
 Tendermint’s goal is to be the world’s best and most secure replicated database software - it should be performant, highly available, and never lead to inconsistencies.

-We’re interested in a full range of bugs: from those that can be demonstrated with a simple unit test, to those that require a full cluster and a complex sequence of transactions.
+We’re interested in a full range of bugs with demonstrable security risk: from those that can be proven with a simple unit test, to those that require a full cluster and a complex sequence of transactions.

 Examples of vulnerabilities we’re interested include memory allocation bugs, race conditions, timing attacks, information leaks, authentication bypasses, incorrect block validation, Denial of Service, lost write bugs, and payloads/transactions that cause panics.